Ages Ago: Synopsis

 In the haunted Scottish Castle of Glen Cockaleekie, where the title deed to the castle, much like Brigadoon, is only found once every hundred years, Sir Ebenezer Tare has decided that, as "possession is nine-tenths of the law," he might as well be in possession of the castle until such time as the deed shows up again.
 Being the type of a Victorian money-grubbing elderly relative, he refuses to let his niece Rosa marry her poor suitor, Columbus Hebblethwaite, who is staying for the night.
 The Scottish housekeeper, Mrs. MacMotherly, has second sight.
 She tells a tale of the original wicked Sir Roger Bohun (similarly to Dame Hannah's tale in Gilbert and Sullivan's later Ruddigore).

 That night, the paintings of the castle's former owners come to life and step out of their frames (as would happen again in Ruddigore).
-However, a problem ensues: They were all painted at different ages, so Lord Carnaby, painted in the 17th century at age 65, lusts after his grandmother (Lady Maud), painted by Leonardo da Vinci in the 15th century at age 17.
+However, a problem ensues: They were all painted at different ages, so Lord Carnaby, painted in the early 18th century at age 65, lusts after his grandmother (Lady Maud), painted by Leonardo da Vinci in the 15th century at age 17.
 Lady Maude finds more in common with Sir Cecil Blount, painted in the 16th century by Michelangelo at age 20.
-Eventually, though, and after some wrangling, Dame Cherry (painted by Joshua Reynolds in the 18th century at age 56 and Lord Carnaby settle into middle-aged affection, while the "old" young people pair off romantically and get a painting of Brown, a solicitor, to marry them.
+Eventually, though, and after some wrangling, Dame Cherry (painted by Joshua Reynolds in the late 18th century at age 56) and Lord Carnaby settle into middle-aged affection, while the "old" young people pair off romantically and get a painting of Brown, a solicitor, to marry them.

 At daybreak, they return to their frames, leaving the deed behind, which gives the property to Hebblethwaite, the poor suitor.
-He strikes a deal whereby if uncle Tare he permits Rosa to marry him, then he will allow Tare to stay on at the castle, and all ends happily.
+He strikes a deal whereby if uncle Tare permits Rosa to marry him, then he will allow Tare to stay on at the castle, and all ends happily.